Opium: Prohibition and conflict in China

 Some competition came from the newly independent United States, which began to compete in Guangzhou, selling Turkish opium in the 1820s.
 Portuguese traders also brought opium from the independent Malwa states of western India, although by 1820, the British were able to restrict this trade by charging "pass duty" on the opium when it was forced to pass through Bombay to reach an entrepot.

 Despite drastic penalties and continued prohibition of opium until 1860, opium smuggling rose steadily from 200 chests per year under the Yongzheng Emperor to 1,000 under the Qianlong Emperor, 4,000 under the Jiaqing Emperor, and 30,000 under the Daoguang Emperor.
 This illegal sale of opium, which has been called "the most long continued and systematic international crime of modern times", became one of the world's most valuable single commodity trades, and between 1814 and 1850, sucked out 11 percent of China's money supply.

 In response to the ever-growing number of Chinese people becoming addicted to opium, the Qing Daoguang Emperor took strong action to halt the smuggling of opium, including the seizure of cargo.
 In 1838, the Chinese Commissioner Lin Zexu destroyed 20,000 chests of opium (approximately 2,660,000 pounds) in Guangzhou in a river.
 Given that this was a substantial economic loss.
-The British queen Victoria, not willing to replace the cheap opium with costly silver, began the First Opium War in 1840, the British winning Hong Kong and trade concessions in the first of a series of Unequal Treaties.
+The British queen Victoria, not willing to replace the cheap opium with costly silver, began the First Opium War in 1840, the British winning Hong Kong and trade concessions in the first of a series of Unequal Treaties..
+The trade and Hong Kong concessions were a result of the 1841 Convention of Chuenpi (signed by Qishan and Charles Elliot and the 1842 Treaty of Nanking (signed by Henry Pottinger, Keying, and Yilibu).

 The opium trade incurred intense enmity from the later British Prime Minister William Ewart Gladstone.
 As a member of Parliament, Gladstone called it "most infamous and atrocious" referring to the opium trade between China and British India in particular.
 Gladstone was fiercely against both of the Opium Wars Britain waged in China in the First Opium War initiated in 1840 and the Second Opium War initiated in 1857, denounced British violence against Chinese, and was ardently opposed to the British trade in opium to China.
 Gladstone lambasted it as "Palmerston's Opium War" and said that he felt "in dread of the judgments of God upon England for our national iniquity towards China" in May 1840.
 A famous speech was made by Gladstone in Parliament against the First Opium War.
 Gladstone criticized it as "a war more unjust in its origin, a war more calculated in its progress to cover this country with permanent disgrace".
 His hostility to opium stemmed from the effects of opium brought upon his sister Helen.
 Due to the First Opium war brought on by Palmerston, there was initial reluctance to join the government of Peel on part of Gladstone before 1841.